MasteryEducation/SecuritiesExamsMastery.ca/content/csc/2/1/index.md

 {{< quizdown >}}

-### 1. Which of the following best describes “investment capital”?
+### Which of the following best describes “investment capital”?
 - [x] Funds allocated to generate future income or growth.
 - [ ] Money reserved only for paying off debts.
 - [ ] Capital held exclusively by governments.
 - [ ] Profits from foreign exchange.

-> **Explanation:** Investment capital refers to the pool of money individuals, institutions, or governments allocate to investments with the aim of generating income or capital appreciation.
+> **Explanation:**( Investment capital refers to the pool of money individuals, institutions, or governments allocate to investments with the aim of generating income or capital appreciation.)

----

-### 2. Which of the following is NOT typically considered a source of investment capital in Canada?
+### Which of the following is NOT typically considered a source of investment capital in Canada?
 - [ ] Individual savings through RRSPs or TFSAs.
 - [ ] Institutional investors such as pension funds.
 - [x] Personal consumer loans used for daily expenses.
 - [ ] Government surplus funds invested in infrastructure.

-> **Explanation:** Consumer loans used for daily expenses are typically not directed into investments, whereas RRSPs, pension funds, and excess government revenues can be invested.
+> **Explanation:**( Consumer loans used for daily expenses are typically not directed into investments, whereas RRSPs, pension funds, and excess government revenues can be invested.)

----

-### 3. How do financial intermediaries generally support the flow of investment capital?
+### How do financial intermediaries generally support the flow of investment capital?
 - [x] By bridging the gap between savers and borrowers.
 - [ ] By discouraging savings in favor of immediate consumption.
 - [ ] By investing solely in international markets.
 - [ ] By holding onto all funds rather than distributing them.

-> **Explanation:** Financial intermediaries such as banks and credit unions match surplus funds from savers with borrowers who need capital for growth.
+> **Explanation:**( Financial intermediaries such as banks and credit unions match surplus funds from savers with borrowers who need capital for growth.)

----

-### 4. Which statement most accurately describes the role of CIRO?
+### Which statement most accurately describes the role of CIRO?
 - [x] CIRO enforces rules and regulations for investment dealers and helps maintain market integrity.
 - [ ] CIRO is a branch of the Federal Government of Canada.
 - [ ] CIRO is responsible for setting interest rates.
 - [ ] CIRO directly manages pension funds and insurance companies.

-> **Explanation:** CIRO, as a self-regulatory organization, establishes standards and rules for investment dealers and related participants to protect investors and maintain trust in the financial system.
+> **Explanation:**( CIRO, as a self-regulatory organization, establishes standards and rules for investment dealers and related participants to protect investors and maintain trust in the financial system.)

----

-### 5. In the risk-return trade-off, which statement is true?
+### In the risk-return trade-off, which statement is true?
 - [x] Higher potential returns typically come with higher risk.
 - [ ] Lower-risk opportunities always guarantee the highest returns.
 - [x] Equities generally have zero risk.
 - [ ] Default risk is never a factor in corporate bonds.

-> **Explanation:** The principle is that the potential for greater returns increases with higher levels of risk.
-Equities do carry risk, and corporate bonds include default risk considerations.
+> **Explanation:**( The principle is that the potential for greater returns increases with higher levels of risk.
+Equities do carry risk, and corporate bonds include default risk considerations.)

----

-### 6. What is a key benefit of foreign investment in Canadian markets?
+### What is a key benefit of foreign investment in Canadian markets?
 - [x] It can provide additional capital and diversify the investor’s portfolio.
 - [ ] It always drives down the value of the Canadian dollar.
 - [ ] It is prohibited by the Canadian government.
 - [ ] It only benefits large, multinational corporations.

-> **Explanation:** Foreign investment diversifies risk for global investors and supplies Canadian markets with additional capital, often spurring economic growth.
+> **Explanation:**( Foreign investment diversifies risk for global investors and supplies Canadian markets with additional capital, often spurring economic growth.)

----

-### 7. Why is “time value of money” (TVM) vital when pricing financial instruments?
+### Why is “time value of money” (TVM) vital when pricing financial instruments?
 - [x] Because one dollar today can be invested to earn returns, making it worth more than the same amount in the future.
 - [ ] Because future cash flows have zero value.
 - [ ] Because interest rates remain constant over time.
 - [ ] Because inflation never affects the future value of money.

-> **Explanation:** TVM underpins how investors view present versus future cash flows.
-Factoring in potential earnings and inflation, a dollar today is more valuable.
+> **Explanation:**( TVM underpins how investors view present versus future cash flows.
+Factoring in potential earnings and inflation, a dollar today is more valuable.)

----

-### 8. Which best practice helps mitigate risk when allocating investment capital?
+### Which best practice helps mitigate risk when allocating investment capital?
 - [x] Diversifying across multiple asset classes.
 - [ ] Investing all capital in one stock for maximum growth potential.
 - [ ] Ignoring market trends and focusing solely on historical returns.
 - [ ] Withdrawing money at every minor market fluctuation.

-> **Explanation:** Diversification across equities, bonds, and other assets is widely recommended to spread risk and reduce portfolio volatility.
+> **Explanation:**( Diversification across equities, bonds, and other assets is widely recommended to spread risk and reduce portfolio volatility.)

----

-### 9. What is one potential pitfall related to investment capital allocation?
+### What is one potential pitfall related to investment capital allocation?
 - [x] Overconcentration in a single sector or asset class.
 - [ ] Using online tools to aid decision-making.
 - [ ] Seeking advice from qualified financial advisors.
 - [ ] Reviewing portfolio performance regularly.

-> **Explanation:** Concentration in a single sector can increase vulnerability to sector-specific shocks, whereas diversification can mitigate these risks.
+> **Explanation:**( Concentration in a single sector can increase vulnerability to sector-specific shocks, whereas diversification can mitigate these risks.)

----

-### 10. True or False: The Canadian government finances infrastructure projects exclusively through tax revenues, never through issuing bonds.
+### True or False: The Canadian government finances infrastructure projects exclusively through tax revenues, never through issuing bonds.
 - [ ] True
 - [x] False